joelpurra/uvcc/README.md

 USB Video Class (UVC) device configurator.
 Used for webcams, camcorders, etcetera.

+Numbers may be supplied in hexadecimal (0x000) or decimal (0000) format.

 Commands:
-  uvcc get <name>          Get current control value from the webcam. uvcc set <name> <value>  Set control value on the webcam. uvcc range <name>        Get possible range (min and max) for a control from
+  uvcc get <name>          Get current control value from the webcam. uvcc set <name> <value>  Set control value on the webcam. uvcc range <name>        Get possible range (min and max) for a control
-                           the webcam.
+                               from the webcam.
   uvcc ranges              Get all ranges (min and max) for all available
                                controls from the webcam.
-  uvcc devices             List connected USB devices with vendor id (vId) and
+  uvcc devices             List connected USB devices with vendor id (vId)
-                           product id (pId).
+                               and product id (pId).
   uvcc controls            List all supported controls. uvcc export              Output configuration in JSON format, on stdout. uvcc import              Input configuration in JSON format, from stdin.

 Webcam selection:
-  --vendor   Webcam vendor id in hex (0x000) or decimal (0000) format.  [number] --product  Webcam product id in hex (0x000) or decimal (0000) format. [number]
+  --vendor   Webcam vendor id.                                          [number] --product  Webcam product id.                                         [number]

+Advanced:
+  --input-terminal   The webcam's input terminal id.       [number] [default: 1] --processing-unit  The webcam's processing unit id.      [number] [default: 3]

 Options:
   --version  Show version number                                       [boolean]